UoMResearchIT/r-tidyverse-digital-humanities/_episodes/14-dplyr.md

 {: .output}

 ## Using mutate()
+*Make this an exercise? - combining summary stats and mutate*

 We can also create new variables prior to (or even after) summarizing information using `mutate()`.